d3/d3-hierarchy/README.md

 <a name="treemap_size" href="#treemap_size">#</a> <i>treemap</i>.<b>size</b>([<i>size</i>])

-If *size* is specified, sets the layout size to the specified two-element array [*width*, *height*] and returns this treemap layout.
+If *size* is specified, sets this treemap layout’s size to the specified two-element array of numbers [*width*, *height*] and returns this treemap layout.
 If *size* is not specified, returns the current size, which defaults to [1, 1].

 <a name="treemap_round" href="#treemap_round">#</a> <i>treemap</i>.<b>round</b>([<i>round</i>])